techchrism/valorant-xmpp-logger/readme.md

 While [an excellent xmpp mitm project](https://github.com/ValorantDevelopers/riot-xmpp-mitm) had already been created, I wanted to try my hand at creating a similar project to better understand MITM-ing the Riot client config.
 This project also writes logs to disk in an easily parsable format, which is useful for creating tools to analyze the logs.
+Finally, this project automatically finds and starts the Riot client which is convenient.